openprocurement/openprocurement.api/docs/source/tutorial.rst

 .. include:: tutorial/tender-post-attempt.http
    :code:

-Error states that only accepted Content-Type is `application/json`.
+Error states that the only accepted Content-Type is `application/json`.

 Let's satisfy the Content-type requirement:

 .. include:: tutorial/tender-post-attempt-json.http
    :code:

-Error states that no `data` found in JSON body.
+Error states that no `data` has been found in JSON body.

 .. index:: Tender